XV Patrick Blackett

-XV Patrick Blackett (X01) is an experimental ship used by the Royal Navy as a testbed for new technologies, including unmanned underwater vehicles and unmanned surface vehicles.
+XV Patrick Blackett (X01) is an experimental ship used by the Royal Navy as a testbed for new technologies, including unmanned underwater vehicles, unmanned surface vehicles and quantum navigation.
 Her namesake is Patrick Blackett, a Royal Navy veteran and Nobel Prize-winning British physicist.

 Construction

 On 3 December 2021, the Ministry of Defence published a tender seeking a ship that could be used by the Royal Navy's NavyX division for the testing and development of autonomous systems.
 The tender outlined a requirement for a ship that had already been built, with no previous owner, a displacement of no more than 500 tonnes, a length of at least 48 metres, a capability to reach 20 knots and deck space for at least two TEU containers.
-In January 2021, the MOD downselected a Damen-built FCS 4008 and a contract for it was signed in the following month.
+In January 2022, the MOD downselected a Damen-built FCS 4008 and a contract for it was signed in the following month.
 In March, ownership of the vessel was transferred to the Royal Navy, and in April, work began to adapt the vessel at Damen's shipyard facility in the Netherlands.
 Much of the work involved the conversion of passenger and cargo space into a briefing room, office and workshop.
 Upon completion, the ship's procurement amounted to less than £7 million.